Throughout the Riverway, you can find pieces of the original Miami and Erie Canal, and many places that celebrate its history.

 Canal Street Arcade and Deli is located on the old canal in downtown Dayton.
 Take a walk up and down the street for kiosks highlighting the history of the region and make sure to stop in for lunch (family friendly) or dinner (over 21).
 Their deli sandwiches are top notch and their free-play arcade games are an added bonus.

-Rivertown Chili, Canal House Eatery, and Watermark Restaurant are side by side on the old Miami Erie Canal.
-Try a bowl of Texas Red, enjoy a wrap outside on the patio, or stop by for open mic night.
+Rivertown Chili and Watermark Restaurant are side by side on the old Miami Erie Canal.
+Try a bowl of Texas Red, or enjoy a wrap outside on the patio.
 You won't go away hungry.

 A drive along the river in Franklin will showcase one historic mansion after another.
 Franklin was built on the paper mill industry, using the canal for transportation.
 When the canal fell out of favor, a variety of other transportation was there to pick up where it left off.
 Check out the work of muralist, Eric Henn, to see snippets of Franklin's transporation past.